“Improving Your ‘Time Sight'”

 Struggling with Time Management is a hallmark characteristic of ADD and a Busy Brain.
 It’s a universal complaint among the individuals who come to my coaching practice for help.
 And, honestly, it’s one of my favorite things to work on with a client because the results of our partnership can be a really dramatic and tangible improvement for them, and watching my clients flourish is really my favorite part of my job!

-And there are things that you can, and probably should do, to help you keep track of time.
-Now, from a practical side of things, some things you can do to improve your sense of time, once you’ve addressed the “thinking” piece of it is to, first and foremost, ALWAYS wear a watch, and put clocks everywhere in your home and office.
+- Make Time Visible!
+First and foremost, ALWAYS wear a watch, and put clocks everywhere in your home and office.
 I am always amazed at how many clients come to me with complaints about time management, but don’t routinely wear a watch!
-So be honest with yourself—you know that you have a wonky sense of time, and that you’re not always the best judge and the best at keeping track of time, so do yourself a favor, and always wear a watch!
+So be honest with yourself—you know that you have a wonky sense of time and that you’re not always the best judge and the best at keeping track of time, so do yourself a favor, and always wear a watch!

-And for many of us, watches and clocks with an Analog face (you know, ones with gold old-fashioned hands that tell the time rather than a digital face) can be much easier to read, and will enable you to much more easily see the passage of time.
+- Opt for Analog.
+For many of us, watches and clocks with an Analog face (you know, ones with gold old-fashioned hands that tell the time rather than a digital face) can be much easier to read and will enable you to much more easily see the passage of time.
 Believe it or not, this can make a BIG difference!

 So, practice improving your “Time Sight” as a good first step toward improving your overall time management skills.

 Next week, I’ll explore one of the most important aspects of good time management: using a calendar effectively.

 Lynne Edris, ACG